-On July 17, 2020, Pilar Akaneya opens its doors for the first time, becoming the first sumibiyaki in Madrid and one of the four restaurants in Spain that serves wagyu certified as Kobe Beef.
-It is also the first establishment in Europe to serve the Japanese Crown Melon muskmelon, the so-called "The Kobe of fruit".
+On July 17, 2020, Pilar Akaneya opens, the first sumibiyaki in Madrid and one of the four restaurants in Spain that serves wagyū certified as Kobe Beef.
+Also, it is the first establishment in Europe to serve the Japanese Crown Melon muskmelon.
 This is the cover letter of a story that takes us to its founders, Chiho Murata and Ignasi Elías.

-Part of this learning is owed to his partner, Chiho Murata, a native of Fukuroi.
-Her childhood memories in Japan include winters by the fire making mochi with her grandmother, and gathering firewood with her grandfather to make their own charcoal.
-20 years later, Chiho will become the filter of all the decisions made in a Sumibiyaki in Madrid.
-"I only know that we are doing well when she does not scowl," confesses Ignasi.
+He owes part of the learning to his partner, Chiho Murata, a native of Fukuroi.
+Among her childhood memories are winters by the fire making mochi with her grandmother and collecting firewood with her grandfather to make their own charcoal.
+20 years later, Chiho will become the filter of all the decisions of a Sumibiyaki in Madrid.

 "Pilar Akaneya was called to exist one day," Ignasi responds, referring to Pilar, his mother's name.
 "I owe it to her," he smiles.
 This is also seen by Jordi Rivera, director of operations and the main person in charge of the prophecy being fulfilled.
 "The piece that makes everything work", Ignasi defines him.
 Jordi was a regular at Carlota Akaneya when Ignasi suggested opening a second restaurant with him.
 "I wasn't expecting it," explains Jordi.
 "If what Ignasi was looking for was the heart, he was right because I put my soul into it."